Flowpack/neos-matomo/Readme.md

 to manually opt out of the tracking if "Do-Not-Track" is not enabled in their browser.
 The content of the iframe is loaded from the configured tracking host.

 You can adjust all settings that Matomo offers via their API.

+### API request caching

+By default the requests to the Matomo API will be cached depending on the period of the stat that is being checked.
+Some information is shown based on a period of a year.
+Here we use a default timeout of 1 day.
+Other stats are for one to several days.
+Here the preset for the timeout is 1 hour.

+The timeouts by period can be overriden in your `Settings.yaml`.
+See the example above.

+You can override the cache backend settings of this package in your own `Caches.yaml`:

+    FlowpackNeosMatomo_ApiCache:
+      backend: Neos\Cache\Backend\FileBackend
+      backendOptions:
+        defaultLifetime: 300

+And if you don't want caching at all, just use the backend `Neos\Cache\Backend\NullBackend` instead of the configured `FileBackend`.

 ### Accessing the Matomo API

 You can access the Matomo API through this package by injecting the `Flowpack\Neos\Matomo\Service\Reporting` class.

-You can then use the public method `callAPI($methodName, $arguments = [])` to call any API method of Matomo and you will get the json decoded response as array.
+You can then use the public method `callAPI($methodName, $arguments = [], $useCache = true)` to call any API method of Matomo and you will get the json decoded response as array.
 Some methods will need specific user permissions, if your tokens user doesn't have them a error message will be in the array.